 HERO contains a few fight scenes, but they are an integral part of the movie’s experience and not simply titillation.
 They are also excellently choreographed.
 What’s most impressive, however, is how they give way to some very interesting observations about morality and patriotism.
 For a movie set in historic China, there is little false religious content (although there is some), and there is no foul language.
 Due to the subtitles and potentially confusing storytelling method, the movie won’t be for everyone, but it’s a nice bit of counter programming to brain dead summer fare.

+HERO is a great accomplishment from China, just now being released in North America.
+It is a story about reuniting a country, first by war but then by peace.
+Action star Jet Li is a nameless fighter who presents himself to the king after having slain the king’s three most deadly and elusive enemies.
+As the fighter explains how he defeated them, his motivations are slowly unpeeled and the ramifications for China’s people are realized.
+HERO begins as an extremely refined war movie but morphs into a reflection on perspective, peace and morality.
 Partially, the movie is about looking outside oneself and trying to understand others’ perspectives.
 In doing so, one character foregoes a lifelong desire for revenge and acts to unite his fractured country.
 He has learned that his own perspective and solution are not the only valid ones.
 The movie advocates peace over vengeful violence and a healthy, patriotic outlook, even through political strife.
 The camerawork is stunning, and the few fight scenes are sophisticated but still very exciting.
 They are excellently choreographed.
 For a movie about historic China, there is little false religious content, and there is no foul language.